Incident Overview

 Under Missouri law, businesses have a duty to take reasonable steps to protect visitors from foreseeable criminal acts.
 The determination of what constitutes adequate security depends on factors such as the property's criminal history, neighborhood conditions, and the foreseeability of criminal activity.

-Several factors may warrant examination in connection with this incident:
+Several factors may warrant examination regarding this incident:

 1 Prior Incident History